Money Archives, page 2

 Investment contributions from income by account, 2006–2017

 The trigger for the change, counterintuitive as it may seem, was Stephanie quitting her job in 2014.
-My reaction to this voluntary reduction of our collective income, coupled with an indeterminate timeline (we thought 8 months—if Stephanie completes her graduate program as planned, it will be 8 years!), was to impose a savings-based austerity program on my income.
-I increased my 401(k) contributions, I funded both of our Roth IRAs (through “the backdoor”), and I invested “The Rest” in my brokerage account—starting in 2014 and continuing every year since.
+My reaction to this voluntary reduction of our collective income, coupled with an indeterminate timeline (at first we thought 8 months—but if Stephanie completes her graduate program as planned, it will end up being 8 years!), was to impose a savings-based austerity program on my income.
+I increased my 401(k) contributions, funded both of our Roth IRAs (through “the backdoor”), and invested “The Rest” (essentially an arbitrary round number that I pulled out of a hat) in my brokerage account—starting in 2014 and continuing every year since.

 Continue Reading